rvl24/CS50/questions.md

 ## What is `SEEK_CUR`?

-`SEEK_CUR` is a constant within the function `fseek` which indicates that the pointer sould be moved the total specified amount with respect to its current position, rather than the beginning or end of the file.
+`SEEK_CUR` is a constant within the function `fseek` which indicates that the pointer should be moved the total specified amount with respect to its current position, rather than the beginning or end of the file.